OdneE82/SnakesAndLadders/README.md

 # SnakesAndLadders
 Mandatory task in DAT109.

-Game was made without Snakes and Ladders in first interation.
+Game was made without Snakes and Ladders in the first interation.